The Need for Preparation

 “… we are to grow up in all aspects into Him who is the head, even Christ, from whom the whole body, being fitted and held together by what every joint supplies, according to the proper working of each individual part, causes the growth of the body for the building up of itself in love ” (Eph.
 4:15–16 emphasis added).

 Consider memorizing and meditating on 1 Corinthians 13 as you begin this great work—so that you are in constant awareness of the need for loving leadership.

 Step 4 – Personal Evaluation

 You’ve already evaluated your motivation.
-Now is the time to evaluate your personal preparedness by working through the “Prepare Worksheet.”
-This is a checklist to use like a mental and spiritual crowbar to pry open your insights:
+Now is the time to evaluate your personal preparedness by working through the Pastor’s Preparation Worksheet.
+This is a checklist to use like a mental & spiritual crowbar to pry open your insights:

-- Download the worksheet and prayerfully work through individually.
+- Download the worksheet and prayerfully work through it.

-- Ask someone close to you (a spouse or close friend) to give you feedback on your answers to the worksheet.
+- Ask someone close to you (your spouse or close friend) to give you feedback on your answers to the worksheet.